 - You don’t have access to a reliable internet connection that can stream videos

 - You have severe allergies.
-In most cases substitutes can be made.
+Substitutes can be made.
 However, if you are unable to touch eggs, for example, the Professional Cook Certification course is likely not an option, though please do reach out to them to see which options are available.
 There is also a Plant Based Professional course they offer which may be a better fit!

-- You are working a full time job and need to fit education in around your hours
+- You’re working a full time job and need to fit education in around your hours

-- You are a food blogger looking to up their game
+- You are a food blogger looking to up your game

-- You are interested in a Plant Based diet but not sure what to eat (there’s an entire certification of Plant Based Professional Cook)
+- You’re interested in a Plant Based diet but not sure what to eat (there’s an entire certification of Plant Based Professional Cook)

 - You want to change up what you’re eating by cooking a whole host of assignments